What is an employee value proposition?

 - What does the ideal career development programme look like?

 - What are the company values and culture?
-Does it match the current EVP and if not, what needs to be addressed to attract the ideal future employee?
+Does it match the current EVP, and if not, what needs to be addressed to attract the ideal future employee?

 - What are the salary expectations for candidates in the same industry and for all levels of seniority?

-- What will ideal candidates look for in their future work environment and is the business ready to fulfil this need?
+- What will ideal candidates look for in their future work environment, and is the business ready to fulfil this need?

-Step 4: endorse your new employee value proposition
+Step 4: Endorse your new EVP

-Step 5: analyse the outcome and re-adjust if needed
+Step 5: Analyse the outcome and re-adjust if needed